amoltx/notx/linux.md

 This is mainly done to address the limited address space of IPv4 and hence is not needed in IPv6

 NAT is useful only for outgoing connection.
 However if we want the outside entity to connect with internal IP, this needs to be handled by *port forwarding* at the router (this is not NAT)

+## Session Layer

+*NOTE: With some (especially modern) protocols the distinction between the higher level layers may not be clear*

+Unit of data transfer: data
+Goal: Aprovide additional application connectivity such as authentication and state management

+Eg:
+- NFS (Network File System)
+- RPC (Remote Procedure Call)
+- SCP (Session Control Protocol)

+## Presentation Layer

+Goal: Data representation: encryption, encoding, formatting etc

+Eg
+- Encryption/decryption : SSL/TLS
+- Compression/decompression
+- MIME

+## Application Layer

+Eg
+- HTTP/HTTPs
+- IMAP
+- SSH (on top of SSL at presentation layer)
+- DNS

+### DNS

+If the dns cache on the host does not have hostname/ip mapping for a hostname, the request is sent to a DNS server.
+Below is a brief description of how DNS request works

+- DNS request is sent (at random) to one of the 13 ROOT NAME SERVER asing "I need IP for google.com"
+- Root name server will look at the .COM and send the request to one of the TLD (top level domain servers) for .COM
+- TLD will respond with name of the server who knows about resolving .COM domain
+- TLD name server will now responds with the authoritative name server for google.com (eg: ns1.google.com)
+- The autoritative name server will respond with the correct IP for google.com

+#### Common DNS record types
+- A : maps a domain name to an ip addr
+- AAAA : maps domain name to an IPv6 addr
+- CNAME : provides an alias for another domain name
+- MX: Mail server for a domain
+- NS : authoritative name server for a domain

+`host -a google.com` : lists the received DNS entries for a domain name